tesa-klebeband/Duino-AVR-emu/README.md

 # Duino-AVR-emu
-A simple emulator to emulate a connection between Duino-Coin and an Arduino
+A simple tool to emulate a connection between Duino-Coin and an Arduino